-(i) There shall be a minimum of fifty (50) square feet per infant or toddler if play and sleep space is combined.
-When not combined, thirty-five (35) square feet of available play area must be provided per child.

-(ii) When Ccribs, bassinets or play pens are used the following apply: used for sleeping, must be separated by a space of not less than three (3) feet.

-(B) Must comply with the Consumer Product Safety Commission's current standards and in accordance with manufacturer's instructions; and

-(iii)(I) Stacking cribs shall not be used.
+- (i) There shall be a minimum of fifty (50) square feet per infant or toddler if play and sleep space is combined.
+When not combined, thirty-five (35) square feet of available play area must be provided per child. - (ii) When Ccribs, bassinets or play pens are used the following apply: used for sleeping, must be separated by a space of not less than three (3) feet. - (A) Must be separated by a space of not less than three (3) feet; - (B) Must comply with the Consumer Product Safety Commission's current standards and in accordance with manufacturer's instructions; and - (iii)(I) Stacking cribs shall not be used.

-(iv)(A) Infants shall bBe placed on their backs for sleeping, unless a licensed health provider signs a waiver.
+- $\frac{(iv)(A)}{A}$ Infants shall bBe placed on their backs for sleeping, unless a licensed health provider signs a waiver.
 Once placed on the back to sleep, an older infant may be allowed to assume any position that seems comfortable.
-If the baby can repeatedly turn from back to side or tummy, then it is allowable for him/her to sleep in that position; and

-$\underline{(v)}(D)$ Have Nnothing will be placed over the his/her head or face of the infant while sleeping-; and
+If the baby can repeatedly turn from back to side or tummy, then it is allowable for him/her to sleep in that position; and - (B) Be placed on a firm, flat surface for sleeping; - (C) Have only a light blanket and pacifier allowed with him/her; - $\frac{(v)(D)}{\text{face of the infant-while sleeping-; and}} \underline{\text{Nnothing-will be-placed over the } \underline{\text{his/her head or face of the infant-while sleeping-; and}}$

-(E) Be placed in a room with enough light to see each infant's face, to view the color of the infant's skin and to check on the infant's breathing.

-(vi)(iv) If infant care is included in the same building as a facility caring for children of other ages, infants shall be provided with a designated and safe play area.

-(vii)(v) Toys must be suitable for the age and development of the infant and/or toddler.

-(viii)(vi) No infant or toddler shall be confined to a crib, playpen, swing, high chair, car seat, or carrier or in one position for excessive periods of time.

-(ix)(vii) A sufficient supply of clean, dry diapers shall be available, and diapers shall be changed as frequently as needed.
-Diaper changing and feeding shall be documented for each infant and available to the parent.

-(x)(viii) Clothing worn by staff members shall be clean and made of non-irritating material.

-(b) The following staff requirements also apply whenever four (4) or more infants are enrolled:

-(i) An infant director who holds an Infant/Toddler Director Credential recognized by the Department shall be responsible for the infant program;

-(ii) The infant director must be available for at least fifty percent (50%) of a forty (40) hour work week in the facility in which they are listed as the infant director with the exception of times the infant director is absent due to training, vacation, illness or other types of necessary prolonged absences which have been approved by the licenser;

-(iii) If a facility takes only infants, the provider/director shall meet provider/director qualifications as specified in Section 2 of this Chapterfor the facility's license classification; and

-(iv) A minimum of two (2) adults must be in the facility at all times when four (4) or more infants are present.
+- (E) Be placed in a room with enough light to see each infant's face, to view the color of the infant's skin and to check on the infant's breathing. - (vi)(iv) If infant care is included in the same building as a facility caring for children of other ages, infants shall be provided with a designated and safe play area. - $\frac{\text{(vii)}(v)}{\text{and/or toddler}}$.
+Toys must be suitable for the age and development of the infant - (viii)(vi) No infant or toddler shall be confined to a crib, playpen, swing, high chair, car seat, or carrier or in one position for excessive periods of time. - (ix)(vii) A sufficient supply of clean, dry diapers shall be available, and diapers shall be changed as frequently as needed.
+Diaper changing and feeding shall be documented for each infant and available to the parent. - $\frac{(x)(viii)}{(viii)}$ Clothing worn by staff members shall be clean and made of non-irritating material. - (b) The following staff requirements also apply whenever four (4) or more infants are enrolled: - (i) An infant director who holds an Infant/Toddler Director Credential recognized by the Department shall be responsible for the infant program; - (ii) The infant director must be available for at least fifty percent (50%) of a forty (40) hour work week in the facility in which they are listed as the infant director with the exception of times the infant director is absent due to training, vacation, illness or other types of necessary prolonged absences which have been approved by the licenser: - (iii) If a facility takes only infants, the provider/director shall meet provider/director qualifications as specified in Section 2 of this Chapterfor the facility's license classification; and - (iv) A minimum of two (2) adults must be in the facility at all times when four (4) or more infants are present.